Bodalla Sewerage Scheme

 - Stage 2 has commenced, with the construction of water supply and the sewer rising main from Potato Point Road to the sewage treatment plant site underway.

-For more information about the Bodalla Sewerage Scheme, please contact our Water and Sewer Cadet Civil Engineer, Billy Alves:
+For further details about the Bodalla Sewerage Scheme, please contact our Water and Sewer Cadet Civil Engineer, Billy Alves:

 - T: 02 4474 1000